nus-cs3281/2018/students/darrenWee/resume.md

 ## Skills
 ### Computer Languages
-* **Proficient:** Java, Python, Perl, Bash, LaTeX, Praatscript, R
+* **Proficient:** Java, Python, Perl, Bash, R, LaTeX
 * **Intermediate:** C, Go, HTML, CSS, Matlab

 ### Dev Ops
-git, gradle, travis-ci, coveralls
+git, gradle, cucumber, travis-ci

-### Frameworks & Libraries
-pandas, keras/tensorflow, ggplot2, opencv, django, scikit-learn, nltk, numpy

 ### Computer Software
-intellij, vim, Solidworks, unix-like operating systems, Windows, Adobe Photoshop & Premier & Indesign, Microsoft Office
+unix-like operating systems, Windows

-### Others
-Arduino

 ## Expert Areas
-### Golang
+### Go
 - Delivered a talk on the features of Go and why you should learn Go ([slides](https://docs.google.com/presentation/d/1gjksgaZ2RK6crbZvGWQLnlCu1PcDBox_IibqsZS6VmI/edit?usp=sharing))
+- Reviewed book chapter on introduction to Go ([chapter](https://github.com/se-edu/learningresources/blob/master/contents/go/Go.md), [PR](https://github.com/se-edu/learningresources/pull/48))
 - Worked on [`github/hub`](https://github.com/github/hub), a command-line utility that wraps around git on a terminal. `hub` is implemented in Go.
-- Reviewed book chapter on introduction to Go ([chapter](https://github.com/se-edu/learningresources/blob/master/contents/go/Go.md))

 ### Git
 - Delivered a talk on best practices with git ([slides](https://docs.google.com/presentation/d/1Wj9zmEKEnLbPzPz2Ifl7ZZcayJr6QjqfoJkt1zfwqpg/edit?usp=sharing))
-- Wrote book chapter on git best practices ([link](https://github.com/se-edu/learningresources/blob/master/contents/revisionControl/bestPracticesGit.md))
+- Wrote book chapter on git best practices ([chapter](https://github.com/se-edu/learningresources/blob/master/contents/revisionControl/bestPracticesGit.md), [PR](https://github.com/se-edu/learningresources/pull/40))
 - Worked on [`github/hub`](https://github.com/github/hub), a command-line utility that wraps around git on a terminal.
 Developing on `hub` requires a decent understanding of how git works.

 ## Projects
+### TEAMMATES
+TEAMMATES is a free online tool for managing peer evaluations and other feedback paths of your students.
+It is provided as a cloud-based service for educators/students and is currently used by hundreds of universities across the world.
+TEAMMATES is implemented with Java EE.

+Responsibilities:

+- Review pull requests from other contributors
+- Author issues on bugs discovered during development
+- Refactored code base as part of migration to Java 8:
+    - Part of team which migrated backend code to use Java 8's `java.time` API ([project](https://github.com/TEAMMATES/teammates/projects/3))
+    - Migrate code base to use other Java 8 features such as streams for better code quality and brevity
+    - Reduce technical debt while refactoring by improving code quality
+- Guide new contributors when they have issues setting up the developer environment
+- Miscellaneous duties: updating documentation, poster making, overhaul of the repository bot (work-in-progress)

-### Teammates
+### hub
+hub is a command-line utility that acts as a wrapper around git made by GitHub. hub integrates GitHub functionality into your Terminal, allowing you to retrieve issues or make pull requests to GitHub from your terminal. hub is implemented in Go.

+- Implemented new feature, `hub issue labels` to fetch the available issue labels in a GitHub repository ([PR](https://github.com/github/hub/pull/1667))
+- Modified default protocol behavior of hub when cloning a new repository ([PR](https://github.com/github/hub/pull/1690))

 ### VOGLBot/AndreaBot
 A set of Telegram bots made for the University Scholars Program's freshmen orientation.